Lindsey Wilson University: Cycling

-The cycling team won the National Cyclo-cross Championships in 2000 and 2001, and have accumulated other 15 individual national championships.
+The cycling team won the National Cyclo-cross Championships in 2000 and 2001, and have accumulated another 15 individual national championships.

-Finished in 2010, the Lindsey Wilson cycling team has its own BMX track a few miles outside the college's campus.
-The course offers multiple large jumps, a pair of straight-aways and a rhythm section, offering the college's cyclist a place to practice Also on the property is a competition dual slalom and downhill course.
+Finished in 2010, the Lindsey Wilson cycling team has its own BMX track a few miles outside the university's campus.
+The course offers multiple large jumps, a pair of straight-aways and a rhythm section, offering the university's cyclist a place to practice Also on the property is a competition dual slalom and downhill course.

 Lindsey Wilson's cycling team has produced several notable athletes.
 2014 Lindsey Wilson graduate athlete Danny Caluag competed at the 2012 London Olympics for the Philippines.
 He was the only active collegiate cyclist to compete at the London games In 2015, Caluag was named the Philippines Athlete of the Year by the Philippines Sportswriters Association (PSA).

 Chase Hines represented Team USA at the 2011 world championships in Copenhagen, Denmark where he earned the UCI BMX World Championship.

 Weston Pope captured three world titles over the course of two years.
 Pope won the UCI BMX men's 17–24 World Championship two consecutive years (2007 and 2008) and the BMX men's 17–24 Cruiser title at the 2008 world championships in British Columbia.

-Tim Johnson won the U.S. cyclo-cross national championship on six occasions, and has been inducted into the Lindsey Wilson College Athletic Hall of Fame.
+Tim Johnson won the U.S. cyclo-cross national championship on six occasions, and has been inducted into the Lindsey Wilson University Athletic Hall of Fame.